forrestxu123/Android-Framework-System-Design/README.md

    - Connection Establishment: Call connect() to establish a connection with the server.
 Synchronize with the server to make its file descriptor point to the same file description in the open file description table.
    - Data Transfer: Use send() and recv() for communication.
 The file descriptors in both client and server point to the same file description in the open file description table, facilitating zero-copy operations.
    - Socket Closure: Call close() to remove entries from the process FD table and the system open FD table.
-This workflow ensures a seamless and synchronized interaction between the server and client, leveraging shared file descriptors for efficient data transfer and maintaining proper cleanup procedures during socket closure.
+This workflow ensures a seamless and synchronized interaction between the server and client, leveraging the shared file descriptions for efficient data transfer and maintaining proper cleanup procedures during socket closure.

 <img src="unixsocket.png" alt="Unix Domain Socket Architecture"/>